 Tucked away in the heart of one of Canada’s most stunning national parks, Jasper is a charming Alberta mountain town with a population of just over 4,500.
 It’s a year-round destination packed with endless opportunities for adventure.
 Here’s how to make the most of your time in this remarkable place.

 With so much to take in, it pays to plan ahead!
 Jasper National Park in itself is a massive area — 10,878 square kilometres to be exact.
-Visits here are often one part of a larger trip that includes other stops.
-You’ll want to avoid any unnecessary backtracking, particularly if you’re on a short time frame.
+Visits here are often part of a larger trip that includes other stops.
+You’ll want to avoid any unnecessary backtracking, particularly if you’re on a tight schedule.

 Here is our suggested itinerary for 48 hours in Jasper, starting from Edmonton and heading to the Icefields Parkway (and it could easily be reversed if your trip is connected with Banff National Park).

 From Edmonton, the journey to Jasper is just over four hours following along the beautiful Athabasca River.
 En route to the town of Jasper itself, keep your eyes out for wildlife, especially once you are past the small town of Hinton.
 If you see wildlife, remember to stay in your vehicle and keep a distance.
-See our tips on responsible wildlife viewing.
+(Check out our tips on responsible wildlife viewing).

 Feeling hungry after the drive?
 Savouring a meal at Terra is the perfect way to kick off your adventure.
 With seasonal menus, there's always something exciting to enjoy.

 You’ll want to get up early to enjoy one of Jasper National Park’s most breathtaking beauties — Maligne Lake.
 Head out by 7:30 a.m. and stop for a fresh cup of coffee or snacks at the Crazy Elk Café.
-The Maligne Lake Premium Cruise begins their first tour at 9:30 a.m., and it’s during this morning calm that you can best appreciate the scenery.
-Discover Spirit Island (accessible only by boat) and enjoy some of the most beautiful vistas in the Rockies.
+The Maligne Lake Classic Cruise begins their first tour at 9 a.m., and it’s during this morning calm that you can best appreciate the scenery.
+Discover Spirit Island (accessible only by boat) and enjoy some of the most beautiful vistas in the Canadian Rockies.

 After your cruise adventure, head back towards town.
 Hit up the local artisan shops, take a browse at the Jasper Artist’s Guild and refuel for your afternoon adventures at Jasper Pizza Place, a local pizzeria independently owned since the '70s.
 Grab some basics for breakfast the next morning — you've got another early start!